ChristianRam/smartjobandina-user/README.md

 Acces to Swagger UI using endpoint `/swagger-ui/index.html` in root URI

 ## Notes
-- In project root directory there is a postman collection to test endpoints
+- In project root directory there is a postman collection to test endpoints and class diagram
+- In resources there is schema.sql